-Mealybugs can, and often do, hide in the soil (root mealybugs)and in nooks and crannies on pots, so you’ll want to take steps that will eradicate them completely.
+Mealy bug on cactus can and often do hide in the soil (root mealybugs)and nooks and crannies on pots, so you’ll want to take steps that will eradicate them completely.

 #2 – Rubbing Alcohol

-Standard, 70% Isopropyl Alcohol applied full strength will not hurt your cactus, but it will penetrate mealybugs’ fluffy protection on contact and cause their swift demise.
+Standard, 70% Isopropyl Alcohol applied at full strength will not hurt your cactus, but Alcohol will penetrate mealybugs’ fluffy protection on contact and cause their swift demise.